Npczz2/unity-ai/README.md

 # Unity NPC AI
 This is a short project created on Unity focused on a smart enemy AI.
-It was made for a college assignment on a few days using **C# language**.
+It was made for a college assignment in a few days using **C# language**.
 The enemies also use **Unity NavMesh** to create walking paths thru the map.

 # Enemy behaviour